MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 ## Create a new Teams app using sample code

-You can create new project from **sample gallery**.
+You can create new app from **sample gallery**.
 Select the required sample to create apps.
 The following steps guide you to create apps from samples:

  1. Open **Teams Toolkit** from Microsoft Visual Studio Code.
  1. Select **DEVELOPMENT** section in Tree View.